elasticio/splitter-component/README.md

 * The total size of stored messages in groups should be less than 5MB; otherwise, the component will emit the group regardless of the selected behavior.
 * Messages are stored in component memory during execution - "Suspending" the flow will erase them.
+* With option `Produce Groups of Fixed Size (Don't Emit Partial Groups)` if group is not ready, messages will be stored inside internal storage (Maester) for up to two days